Hadronic vacuum polarization for the muon $g-2$ from lattice QCD: Complete short and intermediate windows: Window observables

-As a cross-check, we can compare the model-based corrections for $\Delta_{M_{\pi}}$ defined in \cref{sec:latticeCorrections} with a data-driven estimate that can be obtained from the $\amuSIBCW$ BMA.
-Specifically, we perform a Bayesian model average for the difference between the lattice results and fit results at the physical pion masses for each ensemble and pion flavor $qq$ on $W$; for simplicity, we use the same model space as described above, except for the data-subset variations where only the full dataset $[0.06,0.15]$~fm is used.
-We do not perform this comparison at $hh$ on $0.09^{\star}$~fm where the mass shift is too large to be reliably estimated by the EFT and EFT-inspired models or at 0.15$^{\prime}$~fm where the model-based results are nearly identical to those for the 0.15~fm ensemble, which dominates the fits statistically at this lattice spacing.
-The results of this comparison are given in \cref{fig:MpiCorr}, which shows that the model-based and data-driven results are in agreement.
+As a cross-check, we can compare the EFT-based corrections for $\Delta_{M_{\pi}}$ defined in \cref{sec:latticeCorrections} with a data-driven estimate that can be obtained from the $\amuSIBCW$ BMA.
+Specifically, we perform a Bayesian model average for the difference in $\amuW$ between the fit results at the physical pion masses and measured lattice pion masses for each ensemble and pion flavor $qq$ using the same model space described above.
+We do not perform this comparison at $hh$ on $0.09^{\star}$~fm where the mass shift is too large to be reliably estimated by the EFT and EFT-inspired schemes or at 0.15$^{\prime}$~fm where the corrected results are nearly identical to those for the 0.15~fm ensemble, which dominates the fits statistically at this lattice spacing.
+The results of this comparison are given in \cref{fig:MpiCorr}, which shows that the EFT-inspired corrections and data-driven results are in agreement.

-The results of the BMA overall fit variations to $\Delta a_{\mu}^{ud,\mathrm{SD}}(\mathrm{SIB,conn.})$ are shown in \cref{fig:BMASIBConnSD} with the model subspace averaging procedure, which is a subset of that discussed above for W, shown in \cref{fig:BMACompareSIBConnSD}.
-As expected, the SD SIB correction is much smaller than that of W due to the significantly weaker mass dependence in SD.
-As seen in the bottom panels of \cref{fig:BMASIBConnSD} and the left panel of \cref{fig:BMACompareSIBConnSD}, there are two outlier fits with nonnegligible model probability that significantly inflate the systematic error.\footnote{These fits are cubics in $a^2$ with $h(x)=x^4$ $M_{\pi}$-dependence and are fit to all the data with and without the sea-mass corrections.} Since the contribution of these fits to the total error is small when $\Delta a_{\mu}^{ud,\mathrm{SD}}(\mathrm{SIB,conn.})$ is added to other observables, we retain these fits in order to give a conservative error estimate for $\Delta a_{\mu}^{ud,\mathrm{SD}}(\mathrm{SIB,conn.})$.
+The results of the BMA over all fit variations to $\amuSIBCSD$ are shown in \cref{fig:BMASIBConnSD} with the model subspace averaging procedure, which is a subset of that discussed above for $\amuSIBCW$, shown in \cref{fig:BMACompareSIBConnSD}.
+As expected, the SIB correction in the SD window region is much smaller than in the W window region due to the significantly weaker mass dependence at short distances.